 Silence is golden

 This tip fits in perfectly with what was said above regarding listening.
-Try to use silence as a tool to steer the negotiation in a favorable direction.
+Try to use silence as a tool to steer the negotiation in a favourable direction.
 For instance, if you make an offer and the client doesn’t agree, don’t react immediately.
 Rather, keep eye contact and see where it goes.
 Oftentimes, silence makes people uncomfortable and they will want to fill that silence with words.
 What the client says in moments of silence can be great for discovering what the client’s needs are in general, which you can then use to help forward the negotiation.

 Form a partnership